ros2/ros2_documentation/source/Roadmap.rst

   * Leverage new features like grouping constants into enums
   * Extend usage to ``.idl`` files with just constants and/or declare parameters with ranges
+  * Revisit constraints of IDL interface naming, see `ros2/design#220 <https://github.com/ros2/design/pull/220>`_

 * Progress on migration plan
-* Reconsider 1-to-1 mapping of ROS nodes to DDS participants
+* Reconsider 1-to-1 mapping of ROS nodes to DDS participants, see `ros2/design#250 <https://github.com/ros2/design/pull/250>`_
-* Uniqueness of node names
+* Uniqueness of node names, see `ros2/design#187 <https://github.com/ros2/design/issues/187>`_
+* Specific "API" of a node in terms of topics / services / etc in a descriptive format, see `ros2/design#266 <https://github.com/ros2/design/pull/266>`_

 Infrastructure and tools
 ~~~~~~~~~~~~~~~~~~~~~~~~